VinaySharma0402/My-portfolio/README.md

 # My-HTML and CSS project
-this is my first html project (porfolio). this is my first CSS project.
+this is my first html project (porfolio) and my first CSS project.